 Originally from Florence, SC, Andy began playing piano at the age of 5, receiving classical instruction and earning top ratings in the National Piano Guild.
 At the age of 12 he learned his first chord on the guitar and taught himself to play by ear.
 Andy started listening to Phish while at summer camp.
 The first song he heard was "Sparkle" and it reminded him of one of his favorite bands at that time: They Might Be Giants.
 He proceeded to dive head first into the album Rift and soon Phish's whole catalog often stopping to figure out songs on both piano and guitar to satisfy his vehement musical curiosity.
 Eventually Phish would ride to the top of Andy's list of favorite bands a spot reserved for the likes of the Beatles and Led Zeppelin.

 Throughout High School Andy played guitar in the West Florence Jazz Knights, and founded his first Rock and Jazz bands at the age of 14.
 While a Jazz and Classical guitar student at Tulane University in New Orleans, LA Andy co-founded Dimorphodon (an original funk-rock-jam project) as well as Mr. Hand and the Spicolis (an 80's Tribute Band).
 In 2005 Andy moved to Charleston, SC and co-founded many groups such as the Solar Circus, the Fifth of Four, the Thrillers (a Tribute to Micheal Jackson), the Buddhist Prodigies (a Tribute to Phish), Mr. Holland's Oats (a Tribute to Hall and Oates), Beck to the Future (a Tribute to Beck) and played with Dave Seitz and King Street Band for many years.
-Over the years Andy has shared the stage with and collaborated with many bands and musicians including: Tom Marshall, Pink Talking Fish, Phix, A Live One, Elise Testone, Garaj Mahal, Machine Funk, the Motet, Psychedelic Breakfast, Atlas Road Crew, Dan Caro, Derrick Freeman, Stockton Helbing, Dr. Jimbo Walsh, Mark Bryant, Rodrick Cliche (D'Angelo), Josh Roberts and the Hinges, and many more.
+Over the years Andy has shared the stage with and collaborated with many bands and musicians including: Tom Marshall, Pink Talking Fish, Phix, A Live One, Elise Testone, Garaj Mahal, Machine Funk, the Motet, Psychedelic Breakfast, Atlas Road Crew, the Reckoning, Dan Caro, Derrick Freeman, Stockton Helbing, Dr. Jimbo Walsh, Mark Bryan, Rodrick Cliche (D'Angelo), Josh Roberts and the Hinges, and many more.

 Andy's first Phish show was:

-Saturday, 11/18/1995 -North Charleston Coliseum, North Charleston, SC
+Saturday, 11/18/1995 - North Charleston Coliseum, North Charleston, SC

 Set 1: Dinner and a Movie > Bouncing Around the Room > Reba, Lawn Boy, Punch You In the Eye > Slave to the Traffic Light, I'm Blue, I'm Lonesome, Sample in a Jar